Danny7226/LearningSummary/systemdesign/README.md

     * name
 * System design
   * HLD + LLD
+  * video transcoding can be split and staged
+    * video can be chunked to be processed in parallel
+    * video can be split into video, audio, metadata
+    * video processing job can be split into multiple tasks
+      * Inspection/Validation
+      * Transcoding into different resolutions
+      * Watermark
+    * A merge job would be needed at the end to assemble transcode videos
+    * Task can be processed with pull-model with message queue and works to scale easily with processing failure control
   ![](https://github.com/Danny7226/LearningSummary/blob/main/systemdesign/assets/videostreaming/system.jpg)
 * Discussions
   * Speed can be optimized by, introducing queue and parallel processing